shanelnumber5/341-web-design/_docs/topic-11/03-border/01-page.md

 ### Border Shorthand Property

 For borders, the property to define the entire border is simply `border: `.
-As its declaration, it expects three values, in order: width (specified in pixels), style, color.
+As its declaration, it expects three values, in order: width, style, color.

 <div class="code-heading">
   <span class="css">CSS</span>